Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-28-mapped-types-in-functions.md

 ---
-title: Mapped Types in functions
+title: Mapped Types in functions in TypeScript
 date: "2021-04-28"
-description: Today we discuss Chainable Options.
-That's one of the most popular challenges I've worked with.
-You need to connect the data type with event type, e.g. for your tracking or logging.
-But the difference here is that you need to infer type from the calls.
+description: Given API, collect the object with keys and values after each call
 labels:
   - typescript
   - medium